Tuesday, October 29, 2024

 Autum's Grand Finale...How to Keep Up

 My daughter chatted away.
 Every once in a while she would exclaim how beautiful the Virginia woods were and how excited she was to be out here.
 I listened to her three boys sing and talk along the way.
 They gathered nature finds and carried leaves, pine cones, and acorns in their hands.
 We studied leaves and trees, exclaimed over seeing squirrels and a deer, explored a little cave, and enjoyed a snack at the summit.
 It was a glorious hike, full of color and dappled sunshine.
 At some point I became aware that I was acing this hike!
 I took quick stock and realized nothing felt sore and I was not out of breath.
-I had been careful stepping over rocks and leaves in order to avoid a twisted ankle or a fall but otherwise everything was grand!
+I had been careful stepping over rocks and leaves in order to avoid a twisted ankle or a fall but otherwise everything was grand.

-The increased strength and stamina sneaks up in small, almost imperceptible, accumulating amounts over time.
+I noticed that increased strength and stamina sneaks up in small, almost imperceptible, accumulating amounts over time.
 For sixteen months I have done forty minutes of weight resistance exercises, followed by forty-five minutes of aerobic exercise, three times a week.
 When I began this journey to feel better I was limping from hip pain.
 I had continual back issues, sciatica, and very low energy.
 My trainer started me on ten to fifteen pounds of weight resistance, which is about the minimum.
 Over the year and a half, I have worked up to between forty to eighty-five pounds of resistance, depending on the machine.
 The goal was never weight loss.
 (I wouldn't mind losing weight, it just hasn't happened.)
 I just wanted to keep doing all the things I enjoyed.
 Above all, I wanted to be able to walk without pain.
 I put no time limit on achieving it.

 The entire challenge has been mind-over-matter for me.
 I hate gyms, I have never liked going to gyms, and I hate to sweat.
 I hate routines that make me get up and go out to exercise at the gym in the morning.
 I hate missing another cup of coffee in my pajamas because I need to go to the gym.
 I hate changing into a bathing suit and getting into water on a cold winter day to do aerobics.
 I honestly hate the process of it all.
 But I did it anyway.
 That Nike commercial holds a lot of truth when it says, "Just Do It."

-I can say that I hiked with my grand kids today and the view was magnificent!
+I hiked with my grand kids today and the view was magnificent!

 1 comment: